hjhilden/adobescripts/README.md

 # adobescripts
-work-in-progress scripts for Adobe software, primarily Illustrator This is a collection of small scripts that accomplish different useful utility tasks.
+work-in-progress scripts for Adobe software, primarily Illustrator This is a collection of small scripts that accomplish different, possibly useful utility tasks.

-All  interface stuff is made using this useful document as reference http://www.kahrel.plus.com/indesign/scriptui.html
+All  interface stuff is made using this handy document as reference http://www.kahrel.plus.com/indesign/scriptui.html

 ## Current scripts